jeffreyhoang/Human-Motion-Reconstruction/README.md

 ## Process

 ### Input video:
-You can watch the demo video [here](https://drive.google.com/file/d/1BlU6zdOJ7lNy20Ruh_X7Za1-ZKFPQ0yO/view?usp=share_link).
+You can watch the input video [here](https://drive.google.com/file/d/1BlU6zdOJ7lNy20Ruh_X7Za1-ZKFPQ0yO/view?usp=share_link).

 ### YOLO is used for human detection and HRNet is used for 2D keypoint detection:
 <img width="963" alt="image" src="https://github.com/user-attachments/assets/b1a9cd3d-a0a5-434b-8d84-65b3c642bc3a">